 In the American funeral industry, green burial is a growing market projected to rise from $572 million per year in 2021 to $1.2 billion per year by 2030 [Minnesota Star Tribune, October 2024].
 Customers find green burial more natural, more economical, and more environmentally friendly than traditional embalming and burial or cremation.

-Spurred by a major gift to the church in 2019 for the purpose of establishing a green cemetery, a “UU Princeton Natural Burial Team” was formed.
+Spurred by a major gift to the congregation in 2019 for the purpose of establishing a green cemetery, a “UU Princeton Natural Burial Team” was formed.
 Land was purchased near Stonybrook Road, and now that Planning Board approval has been attained, plans can proceed for a natural-looking burial ground that blends in with the surrounding wilderness.

 Other than a small parking lot and signage, very little visible impact to the site’s open field will be seen.
 Graves will be marked with flat fieldstones rather than standing headstones.
-Graveside ceremonies will be small and infrequent, based on the church’s current population.
+Graveside ceremonies will be small and infrequent, based on the congregations’s current population.
 Native species will be planted, and paths provided for people navigating the cemetery.

 Preservation of the land’s beauty, conservation of its soil and water integrity, and honoring the deceased in a natural way is the goal of green cemeteries.